aws-azure-login/aws-azure-login/README.md

     npm install -g aws-azure-login

+You may need to install puppeteer dependency, if you're getting missing chrome or chromium message

+    node <node_modules_dir>/aws-azure-login/node_modules/puppeteer/install.js

 ### Linux

 In Linux you can either install for all users or just the current user.
 In either case, you must first install [Node.js](https://nodejs.org/) v12 or higher and any [puppeteer dependencies](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md#chrome-headless-doesnt-launch).
 Then follow the appropriate instructions.